bpalma89/MyMoviesAppMobile/README.md

 4. Run `npm start` or `expo start` to start the project.

-5. Open [localhost:19002](localhost:19002) to open the Expo CLI Server where you can run the app through an emulator, in the browser or on your phone using Expo Client and reading the QR code.
+5. Open [http://localhost:19002/](http://localhost:19002/) to open the Expo Developer Tools where you can run the app through an emulator, in the browser or on your phone using Expo Client and reading the QR code.

 ## Used Libraries